-Note: You can register for most of our classes and activities online, but Conversational English classes require in-person registration so that we can best determine through an exam (grammar, idioms, and writing sample) which level you will be in.
-We teach novice (beginner), intermediate, and advanced levels.
-REGISTRATION FOR CONVERSATIONAL ENGLISH IS IN-PERSON ONLY on Thursday, September 16 from 9:30 to 11:30 AM at Park Street Church, #1 Park Street, Boston, MA 02108.
+2022 Summer Term classes will begin on May 24 and end on August 18.
+Note: You may register for most of our classes and activities online, but Conversational English classes require in-person registration so that we can best determine through an exam (grammar, idioms, and writing sample) which level you will be in.
+We teach beginner, intermediate, and advanced levels.
+REGISTRATION FOR CONVERSATIONAL ENGLISH IS IN PERSON on Thursday, May 19 from 9:30 to 11:30 AM at Park Street Church, 1 Park Street, Boston, MA 02108.

 Did you Know?